Chinese Painting — Development, Traditions, Aesthetics, and Artistic Conception

 Through those quiet, dreamy natural sceneries and masterful use of brushes and ink, they could pursue inner peace, spiritual serenity, and self-cultivation.

-The most recommended way to appreciate Chinese Landscape Paintings is to immerse oneself in the painting, to walk, sit, live, and visit those poetic mountains, rivers, lakes, and fields.
+The most recommended way to appreciate Chinese Landscape Painting is to immerse oneself in the painting, to walk, sit, live, and visit those poetic mountains, rivers, lakes, and fields.

 Chinese Landscape Painting "Guanchao Tu" by Yuan Jiang (About 1671 — 1746) — Palace Museum

-Poetic Beauty of Chinese Flowers and Birds Paintings.
+Poetic Beauty of Chinese Flowers and Birds Painting.

 Chinese Flowers and Birds Painting or Huaniao Hua is about natural lives, including plants, birds, insects, fishes, mammals, and mythical creatures.

-Chinese Flowers and Birds Painting "Xinghua Yingwu Tu" by Huang Jucai (About 933 — 993) — Museum of Fine Arts, Boston
+Flowers and Birds Painting "Xinghua Yingwu Tu" by Chinese Painter Huang Jucai (About 933 — 993) — Museum of Fine Arts, Boston

 Gongbi Style Chinese Flowers and Birds Painting "Guoshu Laiqin Tu", by Artist Lin Chun of the Song Dynasty — Palace Museum